Adambean/gitlab-ce-ldap-sync/README.md

 Only empty Gitlab groups will ever be deleted.
 If there are extra groups with members still in them they will not be deleted.

 Default: *false*

+##### newMemberAccessLevel *(integer|null)*

+The access level to provide users when added to groups.

+* 10: Guest
+* 20: Reporter
+* 30: Developer
+* 40: Maintainer
+* 50: Owner

+This will not interfere with existing group members, so you can adjust user permissions in Gitlab later on.

+Default: 30

 ##### groupNamesOfAdministrators *(array|null)*